Updated: Jan 7

 It's also important to note that while I had some discrimination for being a haole, it's not as though white people are the only ones who deal with some form of prejudice in the islands.
 Other races and ethnicities are still defined in Hawaii, though admittedly with more fluidity than I have found in other parts of the US and abroad (I think mostly due to the high numbers of multiracial Americans living there).
 The hierarchies between people of color are nuanced and filled with colorful and often derogatory stereotypes.
 If you are curious, this is well articulated by comedian Andy Bumatai.

 Finally, my experience as a white minority was very different from how many people of color experience race on the "mainland" (continental U.S.).
 I was never in fear from police, never accused of stealing or assumed to be less intelligent or articulate.
 I still had that "benefit of the doubt" that comes with whiteness.
-I remember sneaking into Waikiki hotels on free periods and use their pools as if I was a guest.
+I recall sneaking into Waikiki hotels on free periods to use their pools as if I was a guest.
 I don't remember considering much what might happen were I caught in this position, as I imagined it to be no more than light scolding.

 This is the crux of why discrimination is not the same as racism.
 I still had systemic and cultural advantages that persisted despite negative attitudes or behaviors around my presence.
 Being unwanted is different from being seen as inferior, and the challenges with racism are rooted in systems of power based on that fundamental assumption.